What Food Cravings Mean – Check Out This Simple Chart

 2. Eat Whole Foods

-As a general rule, eating whole foods will help ensure your body benefits from the nutrients it needs to function optimally.
+Generally, eating whole foods will help ensure your body benefits from the nutrients it needs to function optimally.
 Moreover, as you saw on the food craving chart, you can fulfill your cravings with healthier options.

 How to Take Advantage of Whole Foods to Beat the Cravings

-• Creamy foods: Cheese cake or ice cream anyone?
+- Creamy foods: Cheesecake or ice cream, anyone?
 Try cashew butter.
-Consuming more dopamine producing foods like meat and “clean” dairy may also help.
+Consuming more dopamine-producing foods like meat and “clean” dairy may also help.

 3. Exercise